Passive House + Zero Net Energy + Permaculture

 The goal is to dramatically reduce the energy demands of the structure (by 80-90% is the typical claim for heating and cooling), while creating a more comfortable living space: Higher R-values surround the structure like a thermos (warmer in the winter, cooler in the summer).
 Constant, but also filtered and balanced incoming and outgoing air streams, along with low or no-VOC building materials and finishes, work in concert to produce and maintain a high level of indoor air quality (IAQ).
 Certain houseplants can also make a significant contribution to indoor air quality: Kamal Meattle.

-Once the energy demands of the structure have been radically reduced (this includes HVAC, lighting, heating water, and plug-in loads), a building standard such as Net Zero — aka: Zero Net Energy (ZNE) — becomes relatively easy to achieve.
-If successful, the structure will produce at least as much energy as it uses (in some cases even a surplus can be produced).
+Once the energy demands of the structure have been radically reduced (including HVAC, lighting, heating water, and plug-in loads), a building standard such as Net Zero — aka: Zero Net Energy (ZNE) — becomes relatively easy to achieve.
+If successful, the structure will produce at least as much energy as it uses (in some cases a surplus is even produced).

 Many thanks to the folks at Green Building Advisor for featuring our project in the Blog section of their website!